Worklytics/psoxy/docs/README.md

 [modules](https://github.com/Worklytics/psoxy/tree/main/infra/modules) will simplify things greatly.

 NOTE: Refrain to use Terraform versions 1.4.x that are < v1.4.3.
 We've seen bugs.

+NOTE: from v0.4.59, we've relaxed Terraform version constraint on our modules to allow up to 1.9.x.
+However, we are not officially supporting this, as we strive to maintain compatibility with both OpenTofu and Terraform.

 Depending on your Cloud Host / Data Sources, you will need: